Frequently asked questions

 • Weight management

-A Bachelor degree in naturopathy is a 4 year, full time degree, and in clinical nutrition it is a 3 year, full-time degree.
+A bachelor's degree in naturopathy is a 4-year, full time degree, and in clinical nutrition it is a 3-year, full-time degree.
 Both cover subjects such as human physiology & anatomy, chemistry & biochemistry, nutritional biochemistry, pharmacology, pathology, nutritional medicine, sports nutrition, public health, basic psychology, nutritional research and others.
 Naturopathy studies also include herbal medicine, herbal pharmacology and herbal therapeutics.
 We are also required to work 300 hours (400 for naturopathy) in a supervised student clinic, where we see and treat members of the public.

-For basic blood tests, we would provide you with a referral letter to you doctor, so that the tests can be covered by Medicare.
+For basic blood tests, we would provide you with a referral letter to your doctor, so that the tests can be covered by Medicare.

 If however, you have come to see us for a specific condition, it is likely that you would need to see us for at least 3 months, but ideally 6-12 months as it might take some time to make lasting changes.